twidi/streamdeckfs/README.md

 $ streamdeckfs set-event-conf ~/streamdeck-data/MYDECKSERIAL -p spotify -k seek-backward -e press -c every ''
 ```

-Passing an empty string for the `every` configuration option removes it from the file name, as we can see just after by calling `get-event-path` and `get_event-conf`:
+Passing an empty string for the `every` configuration option removes it from the file name, as we can see just after by calling `get-event-path` and `get-event-conf`:

 ```bash
 $ streamdeckfs get-event-path ~/streamdeck-data/MYDECKSERIAL -p spotify -k seek-backward -e press